Cosquín Festival: History

 Julio Mahárbiz, the festival's master of ceremonies since 1963, became known for his call at each of the opening nights of the festival's seasons: aquiii Cosquíííínnnn ("Here, Cosquín!"), the inspiration for which Mahárbiz attributed to a style used by a popular football sportscaster at the time, Fioravanti.

-In 1967, renowned guitarist Atahualpa Yupanqui won the first prize at the festival and in 1972, a newly completed stage was named in his honor.
+In 1967, guitarist Atahualpa Yupanqui won the first prize at the festival and in 1972, a newly completed stage was named in his honor.
 A feature documentary on the festival, Mire que lindo es mi país (My Country's Beautiful) was produced in 1981.
 From 1984, on the occasion of the 24th Festival of Cosquín, the public television station Argentina Televisora Color (ATC, now Channel 7), began broadcasting live throughout the country the first two hours of eachmoon, thus helping popularize the event among television viewers.

 Throughout its history Cosquín has been the definitive place to leverage the success of the most important artists of the folk music of Argentina, including Mercedes Sosa, León Gieco, Víctor Heredia, Eduardo Falú, Los Chalchaleros, Los Fronterizos, Los Cantores del Alba, Los Cuatro de Córdoba, Los Tucu Tucu, Los de Salta, Julia Elena Dávalos, Ramona Galarza, María Ofelia, Soledad Pastorutti, Argentino Luna, Gustavo Leguizamón, Antonio Tormo, and, among many others, comic narrator Luis Landriscina and Los Indios Tacunau, a duo who became known for their rousing rendition of the patriotic San Lorenzo march.

-In 2001, a new arena was completed, with a 50 meter-long stage totaling and 830 m2 in surface area.
+In 2001, a new arena was completed, with a 50-meter-long stage totaling and 830 m2 in surface area.
 The stage can rotate 180 degrees to expedite the schedule of performances.

 With this infrastructure, Cosquín currently has one of the largest stages in Latin America.
 In total, the amphitheater has a capacity of nearly 10,000 spectators, of whom 7,800 sitting in the seats of the central field, and 2,000 people are located on both side galleries.

 The Atahualpa Yupanqui Stage is located on Prospero Molina Square.
 This site was named after one of the founders of Cosquín, who lived between 1827 and 1889.